thefrontside/bigtest/website/docs/interactors/2-predefined-interactors.md

 ---
-id: built-in-dom
+id: predefined-interactors
-title: Built-in Interactors
+title: Predefined Interactors
 ---

-Built-in Interactors cover some of the most common UI testing needs for apps that run in the browser.
+Predefined interactors cover some of the most common UI testing needs for apps that run in the browser.

 These are the default interactors that are offered out-of-the-box with BigTest: